 1. Retail Spaces: Norwood Park’s main commercial corridors, particularly along Northwest Highway and Harlem Avenue, are home to a variety of small businesses.
 These areas offer everything from boutique shops to family-owned restaurants and service-oriented businesses that cater to the needs of local residents.

-2. Office Spaces: While Norwood Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
+2. Chicago Office Spaces: While Norwood Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, and other professional services.
 These offices are often located in converted residential properties or small commercial buildings along the main streets.

 3. Mixed-Use Developments: Mixed-use properties are less common in Norwood Park but offer potential for future development.
 These projects typically combine ground-floor retail or office spaces with residential units above, contributing to the neighborhood’s commercial vitality.